Plan Your Perfect Day in Nashville

 Lunch

-I would look at The Hampton Social for lunch in downtown Nashville.
+For lunch in downtown Nashville, I would look at The Hampton Social.
 It has a lounge and restaurant on the roof.
 Next, in the foodie's paradise of Germantown, I suggest Monell's.
-It's a tried and true American classic with southern comfort food.
+It's a tried-and-true American classic with southern comfort food.
 Click here for a complete list of recommendations.

 Dinner